 Paul V. Rivera (Philippines), CEO & Co-Founder, Kalibrr

 Roopam Sharma (India), Research Scientist & Innovator, Eyeluminati

-Aiko Shimizu (Japan), Deputy Head of International Affairs, Daimler AG
+Aiko Shimizu (Japan), Head of Global Affairs, Daimler AG

 Renard Siew (Malaysia), Senior Executive, Sime Darby Group